Mission-critical flooring for ground operations: reducing FOD risk, slip incidents, fire exposure, and static damage

 Hangar zoning: treat matting as ground-support safety equipment

 Hangar environments are rarely uniform.
-The best results come from zoning—matching mat performance to the hazards in each area:
+The best results come from zoning, which means matching mat performance to the hazards in each area:

 - General bays & wash areas: wet floors, de-icing fluid, Jet-A1 splashes, and walk/drive traffic